THE EGG HEADS

 But B.T. wanted to make someone pay for his children’s pain.
 But who?
 Most of the people in that neighborhood were scarcely able to turn themselves out for their daily ritual of standing on the street corner to watch others have what they could never have.
 The money and the good times belonged to the outsiders who breezed in with their fine cars and fat wallets to have a meal and take in the entertainment.
 It would take decades before anything in the neighborhood belonged to the neighborhood folk.

 As B.T. drove his woe-begotten crew home, he felt diminished, as though he were not in control of his own destiny.
 He made the effort of uttering words of comfort to his brood, but the truth was even he didn’t believe in his words.
 His children’s happiness had turned into pain and for the moment he was powerless to change it.

 With great hardship, B.T. turned into their drive and got the children out of the car and into the house.
 Delores rushed toward them, hugging each sorrowful face - but looking herself like a wounded animal.
 Through the mirror, B.T. could see that his wife's eye was hidden under a purple lump and the whole lamentable scene so dragged him that he rushed back to his car, feeling absolutely deformed.
 He squinted away his tears, seated himself abruptly and drove off -leaving the pebbled driveway spurting with dust balls.
 Numbed to his core, he just drove on through traffic and stop lights and streets that he knew like the back of his hand but seemed now as if they had been coated with foggy egg whites, a haze meant to obliterate his memory.
-Indeed, he had been transformed into a robot who turned and stopped and signaled, but who felt nothing.......This story is a part of Edie's new soon to be published book, "The Joy Boy."
+Indeed, he had been transformed into a robot who turned and stopped and signaled, but who felt nothing.......This story is a part of Edie's new published book, "The Joy Boy's Daughter."

 The Joy Boy's "Egg Heads"